ePay/woocommerce/bambora-online-classic/readme.txt

 <a href="https://woocommerce.wpguiden.dk/en/configuration">Click here for more information about **Settings**</a>

 == Changelog ==

+= 5.1.2 =
+* Bug fix in JS file for opening the Payment Window

 = 5.1.1 =
 * Add fix for subscription x free renewals not showing the payment window